charliebeckstrand/gjendje/README.md

 # gjendje

-Every app juggles localStorage, URL params, sessionStorage, and in-memory state. **gjendje** replaces storage backends with a unified API.
+Replaces storage backends with a unified API.
 Choose where state lives.
 The rest is handled.

 - Zero runtime dependencies
 - ~5 kB core (minified + brotli)